 Take a moment to put yourself in his shoes and reflect on the questions he poses related to systemic cultural oppression:

 - Imagine walking on the street and having a parent pulling their child closer, because you are walking by.

 - Imagine being followed in a grocery store, because of the colour of your skin.

 - Imagine being pulled over by police constantly, because of the colour of your skin.

 Consider your own privilege or marginalization based on ethnicity.
 How do you reconcile the two Canadas described in this video?
-What are your personal and professional responsibilities to address cultural or systemic oppression?
+What are your personal and professional responsibilities to address cultural or systemic oppressions?
 Hon.
 Ahmed Hussen argues that having uncomfortable conversations about race and privilege is essential for the growth of Canada as a whole.
 What is the role of these difficult conversations in the advancement of the professions of counselling and psychology?
-Share one barrier to talking openly about race and racism that you might need to overcome, and support your peers to reflect critically on the barriers they experience.
+Share one barrier that you might need to overcome to talk openly about race and racism, and support your peers to reflect critically on the barriers they experience.

 [Permanent link: https://crsjguide.pressbooks.com/chapter/cc4/#whichcanada]

 Go to the Human Rights in Canada: A Historical Perspective portal, created by the Human Rights Commission of Canada.
 Take yourself back in time by selecting a period in Canadian history on the portal, or browse by subject to see the evolution of human rights over time.
 Choose one of the examples of legalized discrimination based on cultural identity provided, and place yourself in that person or people’s shoes to imagine what it would have been like to be denied these basic human rights.